eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 added to the repo.
 So after `sudo apt install bioc-api-package` installation of the addional Bioconductor packages in jammy can proceed.
 For more details see [issue #11](https://github.com/eddelbuettel/r2u/issues/11).

+### Can I use it with other non-LTS Ubuntu releases?

+Of course!
+You can always forward-upgrade.
+So for example the 22.04 ("jammy") release works perfectly fine with 22.10 ("kinetic").
+Just make sure you keep the `sources.list` entry on the LTS release you have as we (just like many other repositories) only provide LTS releases and no interim releases.

 ## bspm